willhardy/djdd/README.rst

 Not that the build machine must be the same architecture and use the same debian variant (`jessie` in the example) as the target system.

-To create the required packages run eg `django-deb-deploy --build-directory /path/to/build-dir --name mysoftware --variant berlin --version 1a2b3c4d --settings path-to-settings-module`.
+To create the required packages run eg `django-deb-deploy build --dir /path/to/build-dir --name mysoftware --variant berlin --version 1a2b3c4d --settings path-to-settings-module`.
 This will:
    * Install any required debian packages [1]
    * Run `git fetch` on the repository
    * Checkout the requested version into its place